 - After entering the operating system, insert the motherboard driver disk into your optical drive.
 On the Xpress Install screen, select Intel(R) Optane(TM) Memory System Acceleration (Note) to install.
 Follow the on-screen instructions to continue.
-The system will auto-restart. - After re-entering the operating system, the dialog box as shown above will appear.
-Click Yes to continue the installation and then restart the system. - 3.
-Launch the Intel(R) Optane Memory application from the Start menu.
-A message which says Intel® OptaneTM Memory is disabled will appear on the main screen.
-Click Enable to activate the Intel® OptaneTM Memory and restart the system again. - 4.
-Launch the Intel[®] Optane Memory application from the Start menu and make sure the Intel[®] Optane[TM] Memory has been enabled.
-(The SATA controller mode is changed to Intel RST Premium With Intel Optane System Acceleration from AHCI mode.
+When completed, restart the system. - 2.
+After re-entering the operating system, follow the on-screen instructions to complete the settings, and then the Intel® OptaneTM Memory application will appear automatically.
+If you install more than one OptaneTM memory, please select which one you are going to use.
+Then select which drive to be accelerated.
+Click Enable.
+All data on the OptaneTM memory will be erased.
+Make sure you back up the data before continuing.
+Follow the on-screen instructions to proceed.
+When completed, restart the system. - 3.
+Launch the Intel® OptaneTM Memory application from the Start menu and make sure the Intel® OptaneTM Memory has been enabled.
+(The SATA controller mode is changed to "Intel RST Premium With Intel Optane System Acceleration" from AHCI mode.
 DO NOT change your SATA controller mode back to AHCI.
-Doing so will prevent Intel[®] Optane[TM] memory from functioning properly.)

-(Note) If the system already has Intel[®] Rapid Storage Technology utility installed, you have to remove it first before installing the Intel(R) Optane(TM) Memory System Acceleration application.
+Doing so will cause the OptaneTM memory unable to function properly.) - 4.
+If you want to accelerate the system drive, you can select specific folders, files, or applications to accelerate using the Intel® OptaneTM Memory Pinning function.
+(The Intel® OptaneTM memory used must have at least 32 GB capacity.) - (Note) If the system already has Intel® Rapid Storage Technology utility installed, you have to remove it first before installing the Intel(R) Optane(TM) Memory System Acceleration application.